druc/time-convert/README.md

 # TimeConvert
-Small package to help you convert time units into seconds, minutes, hours or days.
+A small package to help you convert time units and increase readability.

-There's no magic in it.
-It's only purpose is to increase the readability of your code.

 ``` php
 return TimeConvert::hours(12)->toMinutes(); // readable and meaningful